Dropping and Adding Courses

 by attendance in these classes.
 It is the student's responsibility to comply with the individual attendance

-policies of their instructors.
+policies of his or her instructors.
 Failure to attend class does not eliminate the student’s financial obligations

 to the college, and can cause the cancellation of the student’s financial aid.
 Students who have issues